getify/You-Dont-Know-JS/types & grammar/ch2.md

 Here, `obj` acts as a passed-by-reference wrapper for the scalar primitive property `a`, so that the property's value can be updated in a persistent way that survives the end of the function call.

-It may occur to you that if you wanted to pass *by reference* a scalar primitive value like `2`, you could box the value in its `Number` object wrapper.
+It may occur to you that if you wanted to pass *by reference* a scalar primitive value like `2`, you could box the value in its `Number` object wrapper (see Chapter 3).
 It *is* true that such an object value would instead be passed by reference.
 But it's not going to give you the ability to use the reference to modify the shared value, like you may hope:

 ```js
 function foo(x) {